howardroark/pollinate/README.md

 ## The Inspiration

 This project is heavily inspired by the design of the configuration tool [Salt](https://github.com/saltstack/salt).
-The core idea behind salt is the process of defining a "State" object which defines how the machine will be configured.
+The core idea behind Salt is the process of defining a "State" object which defines how the machine will be configured.
 The "master" service and the "minion" being configured both have the right to help define the state, but the minion takes precedence.